electricimp/Builder/README.md

   * <code>--cache-exclude-list=<i>&lt;path_to_file&gt;</i></code> &mdash; path to exclude list file with filename.

 ## Cache for Remote Includes

-For the sake of reducing compilation time Builder can optionally cache files included from a remote resource (GitHub or remote HTTP/HTTPs servers).
+To reduce compilation time, Builder can optionally cache files included from a remote resource (GitHub or remote HTTP/HTTPs servers).

-If file cache is enabled remote files are cached locally in the `.builder-cache` folder.
-Cache for every resource expires and gets automatically invalidated in 24 hours after creation.
+If this file cache is enabled, remote files are cached locally in the *.builder-cache* folder.
+Cached resources expire and are automatically invalidated 24 hours after their addition to the cache.

-To turn the cache on, pass the `--cache` option to the builder.
-You may also use the short version `-c`.
-If the option is not specified, Builder will not use file cache even if the cached data exist and is valid --- it will query remote resources on every execution.
+To turn the cache on, pass the `--cache` or `-c` option to Builder.
+If this option is not specified, Builder will not use the file cache even if the cached data exist and is valid &mdash; it will query remote resources on every execution.

-To reset cache use both `-c` and `--clear-cache` options.
+To reset the cache use both the `--cache` and the `--clear-cache` options.

-If a resource should never be cached it needs to be added to the `exclude-list.builder` file.
-One can use wildcard character to mask file names.
+If a resource should never be cached, it needs to be added to the *exclude-list.builder* file.
+You can use wildcard characters to mask file names.

 ### Wildcard pattern matching

-If a resource should never be cached it needs to be added to the `exclude-list.builder` file.
-One can use wildcard character to mask file names.

-Pattern matching syntax is a similar to that of `.gitignore`.
+Pattern matching syntax is a similar to that of *.gitignore*.
 A string is a wildcard pattern if it contains '```?```' or '```*```' characters.
 Empty strings or strings that starts with '```#```' are ignored.

 A '```?```' symbol matches any single character.
 For example, `bo?t.js` matches `boot.js` and `boat.js`, but doesn't match `bot.js`.

 A '```*```' matches any string, that is limited by slashes, including the empty string.
 For example, ```/foo/*ar``` matches `/foo/bar`, `/foo/ar` and `/foo/foo-bar`, but doesn't match `/foo/get/bar` or `/foo/bar/get`.

 Two consecutive asterisks `**` in patterns matched against full pathname may have special meaning: